Full-coverage car insurance in Florida averages $235 per month, compared to the national average of $186 monthly.

 Less cost-effective for older cars: If you drive an older car, it might not be worth the extra costs since the payout after your deductible could be lower than your premiums.

-Full-coverage car insurance Florida FAQs
+Full-coverage car insurance in Florida FAQs

 Full-coverage car insurance can provide Florida drivers with more protection and peace of mind.
 Here are answers to some common questions about full coverage to help you choose the right policy for you.

-Is full-coverage car insurance required in Florida?
+What does full-coverage insurance cover in Florida?

 Methodology

-Insurify data scientists analyzed more than 90 million quotes served to car insurance applicants in Insurify’s proprietary database to calculate the premium averages displayed on this page.
-These premiums are real quotes that come directly from Insurify’s 50+ partner insurance companies in all 50 states and Washington, D.C.
+Insurify data scientists analyzed more than 190 million quotes served to car insurance applicants in Insurify’s proprietary database to calculate the premium averages displayed on this page.
+These premiums are real quotes that come directly from Insurify’s 500+ partner insurance companies in all 50 states and Washington, D.C.
 Quote averages represent the median price for a quote across the given coverage level, driver subset, and geographic area.

 Unless otherwise specified, quoted rates reflect the average cost for drivers between 20 and 70 years old with a clean driving record and average or better credit (a credit score of 600 or higher).